Trinkle23897/Fast-Poisson-Image-Editing/docs/report.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TL; DR: OpenMP and MPI can achieve almost the same speed, but MPI’s converge speed is slower because of the synchronization trade-off.
-CUDA is super fast in all conditions.
+CUDA is the fastest in all conditions.

 .. _openmp-1: